 Pain Points

-Business Goal / Outcome
+Business Goal

-Ensure compliance with each client’s data residency requirements, enable users to collaborate seamlessly, and extract, review, and export documents effectively.
+• Ensure compliance with each client’s data residency requirements, enable users to collaborate seamlessly, and extract, review, and export documents effectively.

 Key Outcomes:

-- Strong conversion rate
+- With a strong conversion rate

 - Measure success: Analytics/Research/Design/Testing

-Due to the sensitivity and proprietary of this project, some information will be withheld and modified.
+Due to the sensitivity and proprietary nature of this project, some information will be withheld and modified.
 This project will be referred to as DocXtract and the Client as XTM

 Kickoff & Requirement Gathering | Understanding MVPs and future state